-Paroxetine tapering does not have to be harsh.
-Trying to quit paroxetine or other similar drugs, however, is a subject that has perhaps suffered from a lack of medical training and expertise.
-Consequently, the idea of tapering from a drug as potent as paroxetine can seem risky or tricky, troublesome at best.
-However, withdrawal from paroxetine is a comprehensive process that can be administered safely and gently at the Alternative to Meds Center.
+Withdrawal from paroxetine is a comprehensive process that can be administered safely and gently at Alternative to Meds Center.
 Our highly specialized medical staff do have the experience and knowledge that is required for a smooth and gentle paroxetine tapering experience.

-The Alternative to Meds Center offers programs for persons who have decided that getting off paroxetine or other medications is a better option than continuing to suffer with side effects of prescription drugs.
+Alternative to Meds Center offers programs for persons who have decided that getting off paroxetine or other medications is a better option than continuing to suffer from side effects of prescription drugs.
 It is possible, as well, that the results of antidepressant treatment didn’t meet their expectations.
 Typically, where one drug did not provide the desired results, a prescribing doctor will “try another one”, and this can, unfortunately, lead to complications in treatment.
-This can result in a patient still suffering with original symptoms, as well as side effects.
+This can result in a patient still suffering from original symptoms, as well as drug side effects.

 At the Alternative to Meds Center, our program has been carefully put together to provide the tools, methods, staff expertise, pleasant environment and best strategies for how to get off paroxetine in a warm and compassionate, very well-staffed, nurturing setting.

-In order to design a person’s unique paroxetine tapering program, information is gathered as a first step from assessments plus testing for biological and other factors that can be addressed during the person’s stay at the center.
-Using the information that is gathered allows for an exact strategic mapping out of the best ways to help a person during their withdrawal from paroxetine (or other medications).
+In order to design a person’s unique paroxetine tapering program, information is gathered as the first step from assessments plus testing for biological, environmental, and other factors that can be addressed during the person’s stay at the center.
+Using the information that is gathered allows for an exact strategic mapping out of the best ways to help a person during their withdrawal from paroxetine (Paxil, etc.).
 In this way, any symptoms that are typically associated with getting off paroxetine can be softened or even prevented altogether.

-Our clients report better quality of sleep, improved appetite, more energy, improved mood, feeling “lighter”, calmer, and many other benefits.
-These improvements make stopping paroxetine gradually much easier and smoother to accomplish.
+Our clients report better quality of sleep, improved appetite, more energy, improved mood, feeling “lighter,” calmer, and many other benefits.
+These improvements make stopping paroxetine gradually much easier and much smoother to accomplish.

-Staff monitoring and daily staff-client consultations keep everyone on the team apprised of all the changes that are happening, and micro-adjustments can then be made with confidence, ensuring the most progress as is possible during our client’s gradual withdrawal from paroxetine.
+Staff monitoring and daily staff-client consultations keep everyone on the team apprised of all the changes that are happening.
+Micro-adjustments can then be made with confidence, ensuring the most progress possible during our client’s gradual paroxetine weaning program.
 There is no one-size-fits-all method for how to get off paroxetine.
-However, a well-designed combination of alert observation and quick responses to the needs of the client in a compassionate and comfortable setting is an ideal situation for someone trying to get of paroxetine or other medications.
+However, a well-designed combination of alert observation and quick responses to the needs of the client in a compassionate and comfortable setting is an ideal situation for someone trying to get off paroxetine or other medications.

 During our client’s stay at the center, educational modules are presented that explain the basics of brain health, how diet affects neurochemistry, how nutrition plays a part in reducing symptoms of depression and anxiety, how the digestive system and a functioning microbiome supports brain health, and many other fascinating topics.
 We have doctors who come to to the center to learn more about these subjects, who can then go back and help their own patients with how to get off paroxetine or other drugs safely and without having to suffer through unnecessarily harsh paroxetine withdrawal symptoms.

 Stopping paroxetine can be a truly life-enhancing experience when administered properly.
-Please feel free to contact us at the Alternative to Meds Center for much more information that may be of interest to you or a loved one.
-We will take the time to explain more about the details and the benefits of gentle and comfortable paroxetine tapering programs available at our beautiful and comfortable inpatient facility, nestled near the majestic Red Rock Mountains of Arizona.
+Please feel free to contact us at Alternative to Meds Center for much more information that may be of interest to you or a loved one.
+We will take the time to explain more about the details and the benefits of gentle and comfortable paroxetine tapering programs available at our beautiful and comfortable inpatient facility, nestled in the heart of Sedona’s Red Rock Mountains.

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.